-- Students are expected to read the assigned chapters and complete exercises within the MedTrak System. - Students are responsible for checking email, course announcements, and course discussions on a regular basis. - Students are expected to participate in any online class discussion. - Students are required to complete all assignments, discussions, case studies, quizzes and exams.
+- Students are expected to read the assigned chapters and complete exercises within the MedTrak System. - Students are responsible for checking email, course announcements, and course discussions on a regular basis. - Students are expected to participate in any online class discussion. - Students are required to complete all assignments, case studies, chapter quizzes and exams.
 Late or missing work will receive a zero unless prior arrangements have been made. - Upon course completion, a letter grade is awarded.
-The final grade in MedTrak System is the average percentage of all work completed within MedTrak.
-The final grade in Blackboard is the total number of points awarded for the course and is calculated using total points earned divided by total points available.
-The overall grade for the course is an average of the final MedTrak grade and the final Blackboard grade. - \circ A = 90 100% - o B = 80 89% - \circ C = 70 79% - o D = 60 69% - \circ F = 0 59%
+The final grade is the total number of points awarded for the course and is calculated using total points earned divided by total points available. - $\circ$ A = 90 100% - o B = 80 89% - $\circ$ C = 70 79% - $\circ$ D = 60 69% - $\circ$ F = 0 59%